SSahithiii/InventoryPortal/README.md

 - Provides **manual and automatic rollback**

 ---
-## Points to note while running and testing locally
+## Steps to implement while running and testing locally

 - Fork this repository
-- While running on remote machine pass values to secrets
+- While running on remote machine pass the below values to secrets
 - ## 🔐 GitHub Secrets Required
-  # (Under repo settings --> Secrets and Variables --> Variables --> Actions --> New Repo Secret --> Give Name of the secret and the  value)
+  #### (Under repo settings --> Secrets and Variables --> Actions --> New Repo Secret --> Give Name of the secret and the value)

 - **EC2_HOST** — IP or DNS of EC2 server
 - **EC2_USERNAME** — SSH user for EC2 (e.g., `ubuntu`)